top of page

 Can I download and use the table?

 Yes!
 The table is available for you to download in PDF format and use!
 All you need to do is click on the table below.
-The only thing we ask is that you cite our book: Pogrebna, G. and K. Renaud (2021) Big Bad Bias Book, forthcoming, accessed at www.bigbadbiasbook.com
+The only thing we ask is that you cite our book: Pogrebna, G. and K. Renaud (2025) Big Bad Bias Book, Behavioural Data Science Press, US and UK accessed at www.bigbadbiasbook.com

 Periodic Table of Behavioural Regularities, Heuristics, and Biases